How to Buy Bitcoin with Cash – The Complete Guide

 Pretty much everything you need to know about the Local Trader process is available as a guide on Mycelium’s site.

 Mycelium has an algorithm that monitors the blockchain, and gives you an estimate of your transaction’s likelihood of properly confirming it.
-Nevertheless, for larger amounts, we’d advise waiting for actual confirmations.
+Nevertheless, for larger amounts, I’d advise waiting for actual confirmations.

 Overall, exercise common sense; although rare, there have been reported incidents of mugging and fraud.